 - If a staff member makes a disclosure that qualifies for protection under the Act, the approved provider must protect the identity of the staff member and ensure that the staff member is not victimised.

 - If an approved provider fails to meet compulsory reporting requirements the department may take compliance action.

-- Compliance with compulsory reporting requirements is monitored by the Australian Aged Care Quality Agency (the Quality Agency).
+- Compliance with compulsory reporting requirements is monitored by the Aged Care Quality and Safety Commission (the Commission).

 A reportable assault as defined in the Act (section 63-1AA) means: